How it Works

 4. Get in Touch

 Press the 'Contact' button to start an online conversation with your potential Host/s.
-Get a feel for each other's interests and character.
+Arrange a 'live' chat, like when you were verified, to get a feel for each other's interests and character.
 Discuss family set-ups and availability.
 Ask about evening meal arrangements.
 Make sure you'll have access to whatever is important to you including nearby courses, attractions or events.

 Do not give away personal contact details at this stage, but continue to use the safety and convenience of the SisterStay website message facility until you are ready to make the online booking.